Improve Flat Lay Photography

 Sokani X21

-I sometimes use a Sokani X21 LED Light which can be used with coloured gels for an artistic feel to the images.
-This was a very inexpensive piece of kit I found on Amazon which comes with a cold shoe to attach to your camera, a carry pouch and a selection of coloured gel sheets.
+I sometimes use a Sokani X21 LED Light, which can be used with coloured gels for an artistic feel to the images.
+This was a very inexpensive kit I found on Amazon.
+It comes with a cold shoe to attach to your camera, a carry pouch, and a selection of coloured gel sheets.

 Props